EricssonResearch/EST-OSCORE/draft-selander-ace-coap-est-oscore.md

 This document uses terminology from {{I-D.ietf-ace-coap-est}} which in turn is based on {{RFC7030}} and, in turn, on {{RFC5272}}.

+# OSCORE, key establishment and authentication
+EST-oscore clients and servers MUST perform mutual authentication before EST-oscore functions and services can be accessed.
+Before the initial enrollment the client MUST be configured with an Implicit Trust Anchor (TA) {{RFC7030}} database, enabling the client to authenticate the server.
+During the initial enrollment the client SHOULD populates its Explicit TA database and use it for subsequent authentications.
+During all interactions with the EST server, the client MUST authenticate the server.
+While the original EST specification {{RFC7030}} allows the client to perform certain actions without being authenticated by the server, this specification requires that the client MUST be authenticated for all functions.

+The EST-coaps specification {{I-D.ietf-ace-coap-est}} only supports certificate-based authentication during the DTLS handshake between the EST-coaps server and the client.
+This specification supports additional methods to perform key establishment and endpoint authentication.

+## EDHOC
+When using the EDHOC key establishment protocol to populate the OSCORE security context, the endpoints can use either raw public keys (RPK), pre-shared keys (PSK), or public key certificates to perform mutual authentication.
+During the initial enrollment at least one of the aforementioned types of cryptographic material MUST be available in the Implicit TA database.
+When the EST-oscore client issues a request to the /crts endpoint of the EST server, it SHALL return either a bag of certificates, a set of PSKs or a set of RPKs to be installed in the Explicit TA database.

+The cryptographic material used for EST-oscore client authentication corresponds to the chosen EDHOC authentication method.
+This can either be

+ * previously issued certificates, PSKs or RPKs (e.g., existing cryptographic material issued by the EST server); this could be a common case for simple re-enrollment of clients.
+ * previously installed certificates, PSKs or RPK (e.g., installed by the manufacturer).
+Manufacturer installed cryptographic material is expected to have a very long life, as long as the device, but under some conditions could expire.
+In that case, the server MAY authenticate a client certificate against its trust store although the certificate is expired ({{sec-cons}}).

+## Trusted third party

+## Pre-shared keys

 # Protocol Design and Layering

 EST-oscore uses CoAP {{RFC7252}} and Block-Wise {{RFC7959}} to transfer EST messages in the same way as {{I-D.ietf-ace-coap-est}}.
 Figure 1 below shows the layered EST-oscore architecture.